 Lung Disease Treatment in Dallas, TX

 The Lung Institute is opening its fifth clinic soon in Dallas, Texas.
-The Lung Institute welcomes the new Dallas-based staff, and is excited to provide new jobs in the area along with alternative treatment options for those who suffer from debilitating lung disease in the surrounding area.The Lung Institute helps those who suffer from debilitating lung diseases like chronic obstructive pulmonary disease (COPD), interstitial lung disease and pulmonary fibrosis using stem cell therapy.
+The Lung Institute welcomes the new Dallas-based staff, and is excited to provide new jobs in the area along with alternative treatment options for those who suffer from debilitating lung disease in the surrounding area.The Lung Institute helps those who suffer from debilitating lung diseases like chronic obstructive pulmonary disease (COPD), interstitial lung disease and pulmonary fibrosis using cellular therapy.
 The majority of patients treated with this minimally invasive, outpatient therapy see an improved quality of life after receiving treatment.
 The company is excited to see the Lung institute TX Location come online to help surrounding residents breathe easier.

 COPD in Texas

 COPD is one of the most common lung diseases, typically caused by cigarette smoking.
 In 2014 a report published by the American Lung Association reported 87,305 cases of COPD in Dallas.
 In the state of Texas, 5.7 percent, or 1,000,072 Texas adults are estimated to have COPD, according to theTexas Department of State Health Services.
 COPD is a progressive form of lung disease ranging from mild to severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.

 Interstitial Lung Disease in Texas